 - The applicant must be living with chronic respiratory disease ie Chronic Obstructive Pulmonary Disease (COPD) or Asthma and be referred to the programme by a HSE official;

 - The applicant must reside within Dublin 8, 10 , 12 , 22 or 24

 - The home must be owner-occupied or rented from a local authority/approved housing association.

-Eligible persons will be referred by local healthcare professionals only.
-HSE staff can identify potential candidates and screen them based on the eligibility criteria.
+Eligible persons were referred by local healthcare professionals only.
+HSE staff could identify potential candidates and screen them based on the eligibility criteria.

 The specific improvements for each house will be determined by a survey carried out by the SEAI .
 There will be no cost to the household .

 Read here about other grants towards the cost of insulation